-He said Makupa bridge was historic because it would see the causeway built by the British administration in 1929 demolished and return Mombasa to an island, hence a preferred tourist destination.
+He said Makupa bridge was historic because it would see the causeway built by the British administration in 1929 demolished and return Mombasa into an island, hence a preferred tourist destination.

 The Tudor and Port Reitz creeks on both sides of the bridge with undergo major dredging to ensure the flow of water around Mombasa island.

-“The Makupa bridge project is historic because it returns Mombasa to one of the internationally recognised islands and helps in marketing it as a tourist destination,” said Macharia.
+“The Makupa bridge project is historic because it returns Mombasa to one of the internationally recognised islands and help in marketing it as a tourist destination,” said Macharia.